Rigidity of 2-step Carnot groups: Pseudo -type algebras with -condition

-This scalar product $\langle.\,,.\rangle_{V}$ is called admissible for the module~$V$. \end{definition} It is well-known~\cite{H,Lam} that if $U$ is endowed with a positive definite bilinear form $\langle.\,,.\rangle_{U}$, then the module $V$ is admissible with respect to some positive definite bilinear form $\langle.\,,.\rangle_{V}$.
+It is well-known~\cite{H,Lam} that if $U$ is endowed with a positive definite bilinear form $\langle\cdot,\cdot\rangle_{U}$, then the module $V$ is admissible with respect to some positive definite bilinear form $\langle\cdot,\cdot\rangle_{V}$.
 In particular, any irreducible module is admissible.
-In the case when the bilinear form $\langle.\,,.\rangle_{U}$ is indefinite, the module $V$ is not always admissible, and sometimes only the direct sum $V\oplus V$ is admissible.
+In the case when the bilinear form $\langle\cdot,\cdot\rangle_{U}$ is indefinite, the module $V$ is not always admissible and sometimes only the direct sum $V\oplus V$ is admissible.
 As a consequence, in this case not all irreducible modules are admissible.
-Notice also that if $(U,\langle.\,,.\rangle_{U})$ is an indefinite scalar product space, then any admissible module will necessarily be a neutral space~\cite{Ci}.
+Notice also that if $(U,\langle\cdot,\cdot\rangle_{U})$ is an indefinite scalar product space, then any admissible module will necessarily be a neutral space~\cite{Ci}.
 We call an admissible module of minimal possible dimension the {\it minimal admissible module}.

 In Table~\ref{t:dim} we give the dimensions of the minimal admissible modules $V^{r,s}$, $r,s\leq 8$.
 Dimensions of other minimal admissible modules can be obtained by Bott's periodicity, see \cite{LM}.
-The bold integers are used for the minimal admissible modules which are direct product of two non-isomorphic irreducible Clifford modules.
+The bold integers are used for the minimal admissible modules which are direct sums of two irreducible Clifford modules.
 Others denote the dimensions of minimal admissible modules, that are also irreducible Clifford modules.
 The notation ${}_{\times 2}$ means that there are two minimal admissible modules, related to non-isomorphic irreducible modules.

 As it was mentioned before, pseudo $H$-type Lie algebras are closely related to Clifford algebras.
-Namely, for a pseudo $H$-type Lie algebra $\n=(\n_{-2}\oplus\n_{-1},\la.\,,.\ra_{\n_{-1}}+\langle.\,,.\rangle_{\n_{-2}})$ one has the representation $ J\colon\Cl(\n_{-2}, \la.\,,.\ra_{\n_{-2}})\to\End(\n_{-1})$.
-Conversely, for an admissible $\Cl(U,\langle.\,,.\rangle_{U})$-module $(V,\langle.\,,.\rangle_V)$, the representation induces a graded 2-step nilpotent Lie algebra structure on $\n_{-2}\oplus\n_{-1}=U\oplus V$ defining the Lie bracket by equation~\eqref{def:J}.
+Namely, for a pseudo $H$-type Lie algebra $\n=(\n_{-2}\oplus\n_{-1},\langle\cdot,\cdot\rangle_{\n_{-1}}+\langle\cdot,\cdot\rangle_{\n_{-2}})$ one has the representation $ J\colon\Cl(\n_{-2}, \langle\cdot,\cdot\rangle_{\n_{-2}})\to\End(\n_{-1})$.
+Conversely, for an admissible $\Cl(U,\langle\cdot,\cdot\rangle_{U})$-module $(V,\langle\cdot,\cdot\rangle_V)$, the representation induces a graded 2-step nilpotent Lie algebra structure on $\n_{-2}\oplus\n_{-1}=U\oplus V$ defining the Lie bracket by equation~\eqref{def:J}.

 Let us assume that $\n$ satisfies the $J^2$-condition.
 If $x\in\n_{-1}$ and $z,z'\in\n_{-2}$ is any orthogonal pair satisfying